Robin M. Urbanski Memorial Scholarship

 *One recommendation letter made by someone other than the applicant who can address the ways the applicant has helped others in their career and professional development, and how that individual has demonstrated their potential to be a strong mentor of others in the field of public relations, in a letter of no more than two pages.

-*Essay of no more than two pages, written by the applicant, explaining the applicant’s commitment to public relations and a career in the industry.
+*Essay of no more than two pages in English, written by the applicant, explaining the applicant’s commitment to public relations and a career in the industry.

 About Robin M. Urbanski: